plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ![Activate our WordPress plugin](/uploads/activate-our-wordpress-plugin.png)

-* You will then be taken to our "Getting Started Guide" that will take you through the process of setting up the plugin and the different options
+* You will then be taken through our get started guide to set up the plugin and the different options
 * "Plausible Analytics" entry will also show up in the "Settings" section in the left-hand side navigation of your WordPress dashboard.
 Click on it to further explore the various options available

 ![Plausible Analytics WordPress plugin settings](/uploads/plausible-analytics-wordpress-plugin-settings.png)